Akinesia112/Virtual-Sculpture-Mesh/README.md

 # Virtual_Sculpture

-Using COMPAS Data Structure Mesh with a python script to generate a virtual sculpture in Computational Geometry.
+Using COMPAS Data Structure Mesh with a Python script to generate a virtual sculpture in Computational Geometry.

 ▌ Hyperbolic Parabolic Polyhedron

-Locate the points of mesh distributed in space with hyperbolic parabolic surface, then generate polyhedron with random radius, vertices & faces according to point coordinates, to obtain hyperbolic parabolic surface asteroid belt with single solid mesh, non-manifold edges and self-intersecting.
+Locate the points of mesh distributed in space with hyperbolic parabolic surface, then generate polyhedron with random radius, vertices & faces according to point coordinates, to obtain a hyperbolic parabolic surface asteroid belt with single solid mesh, non-manifold edges, and self-intersecting.
 The polyhedrons were subdivided into a mesh with the Catmull–Clark algorithm.
 The Catmull–Clark scheme is a technique used in 3D computer graphics to create curved surfaces by using subdivision surface modeling.

 This code imports several libraries such as math, random, compas, and compas.geometry, as well as specific functions from compas.geometry, compas_cgal.subdivision, and compas_view2.app.
-It also imports a mesh from a file named 'hypar.obj' using the compas.datastructures.Mesh.from_obj() method.
+It also imports a mesh from a file named 'hyper.obj' using the compas.datastructures.Mesh.from_obj() method.

-The code creates a 3D viewer using the compas_view2.app.App() method.
+The code creates a 3D viewer using compas_view2.app.App() method.
 It then loops through all faces in the imported mesh and calculates the centroid and frame of each face.
 Within the loop, the code also generates a random float value between 0.2 and 0.6, which is used to create a box with dimensions r x r x r centered on the face's centroid and oriented with the face's frame.

 The code then applies the Catmull-Clark subdivision algorithm from the compas_cgal.subdivision library to the generated box, which refines the mesh and returns new vertices and faces.
 The Polyhedron class from compas.geometry is used to create a polyhedron object from the new vertices and faces.
 The polyhedron is then translated by a vector of [4,0,0] using the Translation.from_vector() method from compas.geometry, and added to the viewer using the viewer.add() method.